 New Mexico will consider the negligence of all the parties involved in the accident, including your own.
 If your actions partly contributed to the crash, you can recover damages proportionate to your degree of fault.
 For example, a court may find that you are 30 percent negligent and that the defendant is 70 percent negligent.
 In this situation, you can recover no more than 70 percent of your total damages from the defendant.

-By proving your personal injury claim, you can potentially obtain damages related to the injuries you sustained in a side impact accident.
+By proving your personal injury claim, you can potentially obtain damages related to the injuries you sustained in a side-impact accident.
 You may be able to recover for your medical costs, lost income, property damage, and pain and suffering.
-If your relative died in a fatal side impact crash, you may obtain damages through a claim for wrongful death.
-You can potentially recover compensation for their medical bills and funeral and burial expenses, as well as for loss of companionship.
+If your relative died in a fatal side-impact crash, you may obtain damages through a claim for wrongful death.
+You can potentially recover compensation for their medical bills and funeral and burial expenses, as well as for the loss of companionship.
 New Mexico gives an injury victim and his or her family three years from the date the action accrued to file a personal injury or wrongful death lawsuit.

 Consult an Albuquerque Lawyer to Seek Compensation After a T-Bone Accident

 Based in Albuquerque, Bert Parnall, and the seasoned team of car accident attorneys at Parnall Law Firm, LLC can provide the diligent representation you need to maximize your chance of getting compensation.
 We have represented individuals and families in a variety of collision cases, including many involving a side impact.
 We will assess the details of your situation and advocate for your right to recover the costs of your injuries.
 For a free initial consultation, call us at 505-268-6500 or contact us through the online form on this website.